companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type_Step.DS02_Withdraw.md

     </values>
     <values>
         <field>Display_Text_6__c</field>
-        <value xsi:type="xsd:string">The directors understand that if they proceed the request to close may be stopped, but that the request to close and the request to cancel will remain on the company record.</value>
+        <value xsi:type="xsd:string">I am a director of this company, or a person  authorised to act on behalf of the director.
+I understand that by proceeding I will cancel  the the request to close the company, and that this request will be recorded on the permanent company record.</value>
     </values>
     <values>
         <field>Document_Template_Name__c</field>